The size of a wall tent you need depends on several basic factors.

 It might be mathematically possible based on square footage, to fit a certain number of cots into the area of different sized tents, but it may not be realistic.
 Mathematically, we should be able to fit 8 cots into our tent (12×14), but I can not visualize but six cots fitting into the tent.
 Even then, some cots would have to touch each other and there would be very little space between the cots.
 It would be possible to sleep close together, then pile cots on top of each other after everyone rolled out of the sack in the morning, to create more room to move around.

 Wood Stove Requires 36 – 40 square feet

 Wood stoves come in several sizes.
 Small stoves are sufficient to heat small tents and larger stove are needed to keep larger tents warm.
 It is recommended that some of the largest (16×20) tents may need two stoves.
 Our stove is a mid sized stove, 14 inches wide and 24 inches long.
 Based on where the smoke stack is placed in the front corner of the tent, and buffering the stove by 3 feet into the tent space, I assume the small and mid-sized stove take up 36 square feet and that larger stoves take up 38 square feet.
 You can obviously move around and stand closer to the stove when necessary, but you should never leave cots, tables or anything else that may catch fire within three feet of a hot stove.

 Before we bought our first tent, I drew floor plans to see how many cots and tables would reasonably fit into different sized tents.
-We also plan to use a wood stove during cold weather, so the stove and a safety buffer around the stove has to be considered.
+We also plan to use a wood stove during cold weather, so the stove and a safety buffer around the stove had to be considered.
 These floor plans helped us decide the size tent we needed.
 Generally, for tents, bigger is better, but size adds weight, costs more and it takes a larger stove and more wood to heat a larger tent.
 In the end, I think we got the best sized tent for the two of us.